Next Start

 Twin engine wake diagram

 Measure from the centerline of the steering arms and the centerline of prop shafts.
-Install the tie bar between two motors, using the outer mounting hole in the steering arm.
-Adjust the toe-out; up to 1” toe-out is best.
-One nut on the tie bar enables the tilting of one motor without bending the rod.
-Ensure the props turn outward and that counter rotation is on the port side.
+Install the tie bar between the two motors, using the outer mounting hole in the steering arm.
+Adjust the toe-out—up to 1-inch toe-out is best.

 So why is boat rigging important, and how does it apply to a career in the marine industry?

 Marine technicians spend their days working on a variety of different types of boats and engines, and a key component of their job is getting boats ready for the customer’s intended use.
-For this reason, knowing how to properly rig a boat is an essential skill to have.
+For this reason, knowing how to rig a boat is an essential skill to have.

 Curious about the types of careers you may be able to pursue in the marine industry?
 Check out our marine career guide.